 Automotive News celebrated the Best Dealerships to Work For 2018 at a gala dinner and awards show on Thursday, October 11.
-The annual awards program recognizes dealerships across the country that have established excellence in areas including leadership, corporate culture, role satisfaction, training, pay and benefits and overall engagement.
+The annual awards program recognizes the best dealerships across the country that have established excellence in areas including leadership, corporate culture, role satisfaction, training, pay and benefits and overall engagement.

 What makes the Best Dealerships to Work For 2018 winners stand out?
 We’ve pulled together some similarities between the winners below.

-They Treat Job Applicants Like Customers
+Top Dealerships Treat Job Applicants Like Customers

 In today’s applicant-driven economy, the most successful dealerships recognize the need to sell job seekers on the opportunity working for their teams present – and answer the “What’s in it for me?” question.
 This means maintaining a strong employment brand that outlines employee benefits, training opportunities, career paths and employee success stories.
 Dealership that don’t have a compelling employment brand story to tell will are more likely to lose top talent to the competition.

 In addition to selling applicants on their open roles, the best dealerships to work for understand the importance of treating recruitment similar to consumer marketing.
 Recent Hireology data found that the average dealer waits 10 days to review and respond to applicants.
 Dealers on the Automotive News list are more likely to respond to top candidates quickly, before losing candidates to other opportunities – similar to taking quick action on customer leads.
 Top employers, like the dealers on this list, are also more likely to keep candidates engaged throughout the hiring process, so they stay excited to join and contribute to the team.